wbunting/webmenu/README.md

 };
 ```

 The result is a simple pipeline for searching for data, browsing the results in whatever UI you like and then pointing to the results.
-You do all of this without ever visiting a page that has trackers to invade your privacy.
+You do all of this without ever visiting a website directly.

 It is also nice to bind scripts like this to a hotkey so that you can easily search for things without ever leaving the keyboard.